Are There Benefits of Taking a Cold Shower After Working Out?

 Sports & Activity

 Ending a hot shower with an abrupt blast of cold water has been gaining popularity over the years, with claims that it can make your hair healthier or boost your immune system — though studies have reported cold showers may only produce mildly positive effects.
 Cold water therapy isn’t new, with scholars noting that even Thomas Jefferson used cold water in foot baths to “maintain his good health.”
-But is there actually science behind the alleged health benefits of taking a cold shower after a workout?
+But can taking a cold shower help you recover faster post-workout?

-“The basic theory of cooling the body after a workout has been based on the belief that cold water can enhance the body’s adaptation to training and restore the ability to perform at a high level,” says Veronica Jow, M.D., founder and physician at Avid Sports Medicine in San Francisco.
-“Cooling is believed to decrease muscle soreness and muscle damage, swelling and inflammation.
-However, these assumptions are not completely supported by research and depend on [things such as] type of exercise, timing and frequency.”
+“The basic theory of cooling the body after a workout is based on the belief that cold water can enhance the body’s adaptation to training and restore the ability to perform at a high level,” says physician Veronica Jow, M.D., who’s the founder of Avid Sports Medicine in San Francisco, CA. “Cooling is believed to decrease muscle soreness and muscle damage, swelling and inflammation.”
+But, not all of these theories have been supported by research.
+Often, these possible benefits depend on factors such as the type of exercise you did and how frequently you take cold showers.

 Expert-Backed Do’s and Don’ts of Taking a Cold Shower After Workout